Skip to Content

 Quinoa (pronounced “keen-wah”) is a gluten-free, whole-grain carbohydrate.
 Quinoa is a complete protein source, containing all nine essential amino acids, and is highly nutritious.
 The quinoa seeds are small and round with a mild, nutty flavor and come in various colors, including white, red, and black.

-- Carrots: Tender carrots act as a flavorful binder.
+• Carrots: Carrots act as a flavorful binder.

-- Beans: Cannelini beans increase the protein and work with the carrots to bind the ingredients.
+• Beans: Cannelini beans increase the protein and combine with the carrots to bind the ingredients.
 You can also replace the beans with chickpeas or black beans.

 Additions and Substitutions

-- Up the Protein: Stir in flax or chia seeds for additional protein.
+• Increase the protein.
+Stir in flax or chia seeds for additional protein.

-- Use Seasonal Vegetables: Replace carrots with vegetables that are; I have tried acorn squash, butternut squash, and sweet or russet potatoes.
-You can also bring new life to any leftover cooked vegetables in the refrigerator.
+• Use seasonal vegetables: Replace the carrots with in-season vegetables.
+I have tried acorn squash, butternut squash, and sweet or russet potatoes.
+You can also give leftover cooked vegetables in the fridge new life.

-- Make it Spicy: Change the flavor by seasoning the quinoa balls with za’atar, taco seasoning, or my Slap Ya Mama’s Seasoning recipe.
+• Spice things up.
+Season the quinoa balls with za’atar, taco seasoning, or this Slap Ya Mama’s Seasoning recipe to change the flavor.

 How Do You Make Quinoa Balls?